 Five Turns to a Character

 The first part of character creation is controlled by the player alone.
-They describe to the other people in the group a brief overview their character, covering their name, race, class, size, and flavour.
+They describe to the other people in the group a brief overview their character, covering their name, people, profession(s), traits, talents, weapons, armour and items.
 They'll also, if they have a Manipulation, describe the event that triggered it to come to the fore.

 Character Build Points